-The conformal coating and potting or encapsulation of PCBAs provide different levels of protection.
+Conformal coating and potting or encapsulation of PCBAs provide different levels of protection.

-Potting is sometimes confused with encapsulation, but the two processes are actually different.
+PCB potting is sometimes confused with encapsulation, but the two processes are actually different.
 During potting, a case or shell is created, and resin is poured over it to completely encase the component.
 The resin-filled pot becomes part of the final product.
 Often, potting protects sensitive components against moisture and water damage.
 Furthermore, it can act as a visual and physical barrier that prevents IP theft and tampering.

 The Best Way to Protect Your PCBA

 If you have a variety of options at your disposal, how do you decide which is the best one for your application?
-To begin, you should consider the environmental factors that will affect your assembly, such as
+To begin, you should consider the environmental factors that will affect your assembly, such as:

 - Chemical exposure: Coatings and resin both provide excellent protection from chemical exposure.